 The types of events recorded by system components are predetermined by Windows.

-Application and service logs
+- Application and service logs

-Modify log path and back up logs
+Modify the log path and back up logs

-Follow these steps to modify the log path and back up logs:
+Perform the following steps to modify the log path and back up logs:

 - In the left-side navigation pane of Event Viewer, click Windows Logs.